sp496/knowledge-base/spark/spark.md

 preferredLocations: The scheduler will automatically look at the parent if an rdd partition doesn't have preferred locations.
 If there's a shuffle then there are no preferred locations.

+Finally, in a CachedDataset, the getIterator method looks for a locally cached copy of a transformed partition, and each partition’s preferred locations start out equal to the parent’s preferred locations, but get updated after the partition is cached on some node to prefer reusing that node

 <img src="img_13.png" width="500"/>